crithub/crithub/README.md

 In the future, the Stone will be used together with a Raspberry Pi 4 4GB model:

 ### COBALT-MAINSRV (future codename)

+This server will begin operations on March 27th, succeeding the Stone.

 SoC: Broadcom BCM2711
 CPU: ARM Cortex A72 4c/4t @ 1.5GHz